yangcq/InfoTrackDevelopmentProject/README.md

     cfg.AddOpenBehavior(typeof(ValidationBehavior<,>));
     ```
 ## SearchEngine.Library
-1. feels to me too much business logic in it so made it into a standard class library
+1. looks too much business logic in it to me so made it into a standard class library
 2. Factory method pattern with
 3. 2 dependency injection (data & parse)

 ## WebScrape.Web
-1. need change the port 7167 if not avaliable
+1. need to change the port 7167 if not avaliable
     ```javascript
     const { createApp } = Vue;
     const API_Host = 'https://localhost:7167/';
     ```
-2. lightweight, not really need the razor pages capability
+2. lightweight, don't really need the razor pages capability
 3. Vue,bootstrap grid layout SPA
 4. JavaScript fetch() promise pattern
-5. with help of Chart.js, I manager to show Trends / History as a diagram
+5. with help of Chart.js, I manage to show Trends / History as a diagram
 6. I believe UI design should be minimalistic and focus on delivering data to the user without requiring too much navigation.
 7. With this in mind, the UI consists of only one button but provides maximum data output.